 The Academy's Music Program offers broad, hands-on musical experiences, with training and live performance opportunities in voice, movement and instruments.
 Our goal is to make music learning fun, practical and stimulating as we seek to develop each boy’s abilities, enjoyment, knowledge, and appreciation of music.

-Upper school students in grades three through six participate in one forty-five minute class each week.
-Here the foundations laid in the Primary program are reinforced and expanded to include higher level vocal and instrumental performance skills as well as more sophisticated studies of composer and their works.
+Elementary and Middle School students in grades 3 through 6 participate in one 45-minute class each week.
+The foundations laid from the Primary School program are reinforced and expanded to include higher level vocal and instrumental performance skills, as well as more sophisticated studies of composers and their works.
 Melodic and rhythmic tracking and reading, ear-training, creative movement, composition, solo and group singing opportunities are offered.
-Fourth and fifth grade students receive instruction on playing the recorder, and fifth graders also focus on hand bell techniques.
-Students in grades two through five attend one student-oriented symphony concert during the academic year.
-Sixth grade students are offered a Garage Band elective and performance opportunity.
-Both Primary and Upper school music students present a Holiday Program in December and a Mother's Day Concert in May.
+4th and 5th grade students receive instruction on playing the recorder, and 5th graders also focus on hand bell techniques.
+Students in grades 2-5 attend one student-oriented symphony concert during the academic year.
+Both Primary School and Upper School music students present a Holiday Program in December and a Mother's Day Concert in May.